CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 As IT components and technologies from office IT are increasingly being used in OT in addition to OT-specific components, they are now exposed to comparable hazards.
 At the same time, OTs differ significantly from traditional IT, making it difficult to apply established security procedures.
 For example, there may be restrictions based on manufacturer specifications or legal requirements that prevent or hinder changes to components.
 An example of this is the application of security updates or subsequent hardening measures.
 The OT is usually also subject to significantly longer lifecycles, even beyond the manufacturer support, so that the availability of security updates can not be consistently guaranteed.

 This convergence of technologies between office IT and OT will demand increased cooperation between the know-how bearers of both functional areas in the future.
 The technological know-how for IT, communication and cyber defense is currently mostly in the Office IT departments.
 However, a successful solution must take into account the circumstances of the OT infrastructure as far as possible.
-However, this can only be done with the support of OT officers.
+However, this can only be done with the support of OT managers.

 ### 1.2 Life cycle

 The life cycle of ICS results from the operating life of the respective production plant.
 This is always much longer than the usual time periods in office IT.
-The typical duration is ten to fifteen, sometimes even 20 years or more.
+The typical duration is ten to fifteen, sometimes 20 years and longer.
 In the office IT, it is usually only three to five years.

 ** planning and conception **